Family and Private Business Certificate Courses

-The Carl H. Lindner College of Business at the University of Cincinnati offers a certificate in family business to its undergraduate students.
+The Carl H. Lindner College of Business at the University of Cincinnati offers a certificate in family and private business to its undergraduate students.

-The initial target market for these non-matriculated students includes family members, both working and non-working in the family firm, non-family employees/managers, and children of family firms attending college elsewhere who may wish to take these courses during summer break.
+The initial target market for these non-matriculated students includes family members, both working and non-working in the firm, non-family employees/managers, and children of family or privately-owned firms attending college elsewhere who may wish to take these courses during summer break.

 Because of limited seats available, priority will be given to Goering Center members desiring to take courses, but everyone is encouraged to apply.

-To apply, fill out the basic data form, copy it, and fax it to Sidney Barton, PhD at 513-556-4891.
+To apply, fill out the basic data form, copy it, and fax or email it to Sidney Barton, PhD at 513-556-4891.
 He will review the application and notify you of the status.

 Once approved, the Registrar's office will contact you by email with your new UC ID and a username necessary for online registration.
 A special enrollment packet will also be emailed with specific certificate requirements and information on accessing the online registration/fee payment information available via UC's One Stop website.